Why talking is important for communication and relationships

 1. Pick your moment

-When you want to talk to your partner, it’s often best to do it when everyone is calm and has time to listen, or when your children aren’t around or are asleep.
+When you want to talk to your partner about a problem or concern, it’s often best to do it when you’re both calm and have time to listen to each other, and when your child isn’t around or is asleep.

 If you need to talk about a difficult issue, you might need to wait until the issue is over, or make a time to talk later if you or your partner is very upset or angry.